OpenNeuroDerivatives/ds002149-fmriprep/README.md

 # ds002149 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds002149](https://openneuro.org/datasets/ds002149).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds002149](https://openneuro.org/datasets/ds002149).

 ## Methods